 Chief Executive Officer | Biopsy Sciences

-Director of Strategic Alliances | National Center for Advancing Translational Sciences (NCATS), NIH
+Director of Strategic Alliances | National Center for Advancing Translational Sciences (NCATS)

-Prior to NCATS, Ms. Portilla was Senior Advisor to the Director of the National Center for Research Resources and as the Director of the National, Heart, Lung and Blood Institute, Office of Technology Transfer and Development.
-Ms. Portilla has also published several papers on pubic private partnerships.
-She received a Master’s in Public Administration in 1992 from American University and a Bachelor in Business Administration, double major in both Finance and Spanish Literature in 1986 from Stephen F. Austin State University.
+Prior to NCATS, Ms. Portilla was senior advisor to the director of the National Center for Research Resources and as the director of the National, Heart, Lung and Blood Institute, Office of Technology Transfer and Development.
+She has also published several papers on public private partnerships.
+She received a master’s in public administration in 1992 from American University and a bachelor in business administration, double major in both finance and Spanish literature in 1986 from Stephen F. Austin State University.

 President and Chief Executive Officer | Tyrogenex

-Chief Executive Officer and Director | Dermira, Inc.
+Chief Executive Officer | Dermira, Inc.